git/git.github.io/rev_news/drafts/edition-101.md

   development of Git?

-  For the list, it's gmail.com, lore.kernel.org/git, `git am`, `git format-patch`, `git send-email`.
+  For the list, it's gmail.com, lore.kernel.org/git, `git am`, `git format-patch`, and `git send-email`.
 I keep thinking I should set up something more advanced, but for the limited volumes I'm handling, it's fine.
-For development of Git [and other stuff], it's Vim, `git diff`, `git add -p`, `git commit --amend`, `git rebase -i`, `git range-diff`, `tig blame`, `git jump` (grep,merge,diff) and ... maybe that's about it.
+For development of Git [and other stuff], it's Vim, `git diff`, `git add -p`, `git commit --amend`, `git rebase -i`, `git range-diff`, `tig blame`, `git jump` (grep, merge, diff) and ... maybe that's about it.
 Well, `git show` and `git log` of course.
 Please note the `-p` in `git add -p`.
 I would like to live in a world where no-one blindly does `git add . && git commit`.